 That’s not to say that Scott (also of local psych-rock outfit Sin Kitty) is undeserving of the nod.
 His hazy, lethargic indie pop is instantly likable and vaguely familiar to fans of jangly, lo-fi indie rock (check it out here).
-It’s just that no one seemed to know who the hell this guy was.
+It’s just that no one seemed to know who this guy was.
 His website provided few, if any, clues.

 “It’s not like I was necessarily trying to be like, ‘Oh, yeah, it’s really mysterious,’” Scott explained over coffee earlier this week.
 “It was more like … I find it annoying seeing pages where it’s like, ‘I’m this person, I’m from here, this is my life story: Now you can listen to my music.’”